"How Might We help a solo chef have a more convenient delivery service, so he can spend more time with his family?"

 4. Delivery

-A Service Design Blueprint
+The Service Design Blueprint

 The new service design should be able to solve many problems on both ends, both on the front stage and at the back stage.
 My goal was to minimize the workload of the business owner, while making the customer journey as much frictionless as possible.